rachelbasse/haseebq/_posts/2013-03-07-learning-how-to-learn-the-three-types-of-learning-and-the-three-fold-path-2.md

 ---
-title: Learning How to Learn: The Three Types of Learning and the Three-fold Path
+title: "Learning How to Learn: The Three Types of Learning and the Three-fold Path"
 tags: [poker]
 image: Plato-and-socrates-590x433_pqi6lp.jpg
 ---